mimersql/MimerPy/doc/gettingstarted.rst

 ***************

-With MimerPy installed, before proceeding make sure that you have a Mimer server of the corresponding version running.
+With MimerPy installed, before proceeding make sure that you have a Mimer server using version 11, or later.
 If you are uncertain if you have a Mimer server running, or need help getting one running, please visit the `Mimer documentation`_.